gruntwork-io/docs/docs/2.0/docs/pipelines/installation/prerequisites/awslandingzone.md

 ## Extending AWS Control Tower

-Gruntwork Landing Zone builds on AWS Control Tower to add important new functionality.
+Gruntwork's suggested Landing Zone / Account Factory builds on AWS Control Tower to add important new functionality.

 ### What is AWS Control Tower?